jewish-interactive/draft-canvas/README.md

 # Development

+The easiest way to develop the library is to cd to the [example/](example/) folder and `npm run dev:auto-reload` (or just `npm run dev` if you don't want auto-reloading on save)

-The `example` folder is setup to mimic a live app, but it does not install `draft-canvas` through npm.
+This is because while the _example_ is setup to mimic a live app, it does not install `draft-canvas` through npm.
 Rather, it references the local code directly via the `lib/Lib` alias.

-This allows seeing the live changes to the library upon save, without cluttering the library build with the examples's dependencies :)
+In this way, you can see the live changes while developing, without cluttering the library build with the examples's dependencies :)

-To run it in dev mode, just change to the examples folder and `npm run dev:auto-reload`

-You can also build the core app and run tests via the usual commands in the root folder (`npm run build`, `npm run test`, etc.)
+You can also build the library and run tests via the usual commands in the root folder (`npm run build`, `npm run test`, etc.)